conceptofmind/PaLM-flax/README.md

 - [ ] Use [The Pile](https://github.com/EleutherAI/the-pile) from Eleuther AI
 - [ ] Add logging with [Weights And Biases](https://wandb.ai/site)
 - [ ] Add pip installer with PyPI
-- [ ] Add a Tensorflow version as well
+- [ ] Add a Tensorflow and Keras version as well

 ## Author:
 - Enrico Shippole